 Below is a comparison between Blogger, WordPress and Tumblr platforms.
 It should help you decide and give you a better idea of where you should start your own site.
 It is wise to make the correct decision at the start as you don’t want to decide to switch your platform after you have started and already established your site as switching at that point may cost you some search engine rankings and might see you lose some traffic.

-Blogger Blogspot – Good integration with Google products
+Blogger – Good integration with Google products

 Blogger’s admin look is clean, fast and makes a streamlined blogging experience.
 The layout is easy to set with a click and drag rearranging.
 There are several designs and you can also edit the templates HTML.
 The variety of templates is limited though so it might be difficult in getting a more advanced design unless you can do some manual coding.

-Blogger features gadgets that you can use on your sidebars, footer and header to add different functionalities to your blog.
-There are no plugins so if you do need advanced features and customisations you do need HTML and coding knowledge.
+Blogger features gadgets that you can use on your sidebars, footer and header to add different functionality to your blog.
+There are no plugins so if you do need advanced features and customizations you do need HTML and coding knowledge.
 As Blogger is part of the Google empire it is pretty simple to integrate your site with other Google products.
 For example you easily add social media functionality with Google+ integration and you can start making money by displaying Google Adsense banners and ads.

 All in all Blogger is a nice place to learn what blogging is about, but can be a bit limited choice in terms of flexibility with the look and feel of your design.
+See full comparison between WordPress and Blogger.

 On Tumblr you can have a personal blog to post simple and quick posts with focus on images and videos.
 On Tumblr you “follow” blogs from other users like you follow people on Twitter.
 You can “like” their content like on Facebook and share the content by reblogging it.

 Your domain name is yourblog.tumblr.com.
 The process of buying and setting up your own domain name cannot be done directly from Tumblr but can be done via a hosting company.
 There is a decent range of different design themes but there are no plugins to add additional features.
-In case you’re into HTML or CSS you have the option for limited customisation of the themes.
+In case you’re into HTML or CSS you have the option for limited customization of the themes.

 Tumblr is growing rapidly and is very popular if you want to have an online space where you can quickly and effortlessly drop and share links, videos and pictures that you have found online.
 It is really more of a social network than a blogging platform, and is about sharing pictures and videos you have found online, not much about words or writing.

 Tumblr is for your casual, but limited, presence where you share quick links or pictures, but not much more than that.
+See full comparison between Tumblr and WordPress.

 WordPress – a flexible blogging platform